Talking about Practice

 Taking Teacher Coaching To Scale: "In contrast to traditional PD, coaching is intended to be individualized, time-intensive, sustained over the course of a semester or year, context-specific, and focused on discrete skills.

 What Makes Professional Development Effective?
 Results From a National Sample of Teachers: "Activities that are linked to teachers' other experiences, aligned with other reform efforts, and encouraging of professional communication among teachers appear to support change in teaching practice."

 Instructional Coaching: Eight factors for realizing better classroom teaching: "Coaching requires a trusting relationship and sufficient time to provide the individualized professional learning that is most relevant to a teacher’s needs."

-As we continue to collect research to support PBPL we will update this list.
+As we continue to collect research to support CBPL we will update this list.